Scarabaeus1031/NEXAH/FRAMEWORK/CORE_GEOMETRY/core_geometry_visuals.md

 # 🧭 Final Statement

-This atlas is not a gallery.
+This is not a visual collection.

 It is:

-→ a structural map
+- a structural map
-→ a geometric theory
+- a geometric theory
-→ a navigation framework
+- a navigation framework

 ---